-Good fun and good practise for hitting doubles.
+Good fun and good Practice for hitting doubles.

-The player selected to throw first must throw as many points as possible, this score is then written alongside his name.
+The player selected to throw first must throw as many points as possible, this score is then written alongside their name.

 The player next in line then must throw a higher score than the player throwing before him / her, if he / she fails to throw a higher score a ring is put around their score, once you have 3 rings next to your name, you drop out of the game.